 If you’re looking for a getaway filled with nature, hiking, lakes, rivers, alpine meadows, and snow-capped peaks look no further than the Three Sister Wilderness.
 You’ll find all the camping and backcountry adventures you need.

 Read Next: 3-Day Backpacking Checklist

 Bend is a vibrant and classy town in Central Oregon and a great place to stop for lunch and/or beer tasting.
 Bend has more breweries per capita than any other city in the state.

-Outdoor activities to enjoy in Bend include floating down the Deschutes River (a very popular weekend activity for locals and visitors alike), mountain biking on amazing singletrack right outside town, cycling the Three Sisters Scenic bikeway, or bungee jumping over the Crooked River Gorge.
+Outdoor activities to enjoy in Bend include floating down the Deschutes River (a very popular weekend activity for locals and visitors alike), mountain biking on amazing singletrack right outside town, cycling the Three Sisters Scenic bikeway, or exploring some of the best hikes in Central Oregon.

 12. Willamette Valley